janaagaard75/expo-and-typescript/README.md

 # React Native using Expo and Typescript

-[React Native](https://facebook.github.io/react-native/) app based on [Expo](https://expo.io), written in [TypeScript](http://www.typescriptlang.org).
-Hot reloading works, but hot module replacement does not.
+The repository is both a [React Native](https://facebook.github.io/react-native/) demo app using [Expo](https://expo.io) and written in [TypeScript](http://www.typescriptlang.org) and the home for my work  creating a type definition file for the [APIs provided by Expo](https://docs.expo.io/versions/latest/sdk/index.html).
+The code is orignally based on [expo-ts-example](https://github.com/dalcib/expo-ts-example).

-The type definitions for the Expo SDK still require a lot of work.
+If you're here for the type definition file, here's a direct link to it: [expo.d.ts](https://github.com/janaagaard75/expo-and-typescript/blob/master/src/expo.d.ts).

-This app can be viewed using the Expo client for iOS and Android: <https://expo.io/@janaagaard75/expo-and-typescript>
+The app is found here: <https://expo.io/@janaagaard75/expo-and-typescript>.
+It is not published to the app stores, so you have to install the Expo client to run it.

 ![Screen shot](https://github.com/janaagaard75/expo-and-typescript/raw/master/screen-shot.png)

 ## Type Definitions for Expo

 These type definitions are based on [pierre-H's type definition file](https://gist.github.com/pierre-H/eef9a9225fb1c5a0f81180a8b0fbb2c2).
-The ultimate goal is to get the definitions merged into to [expo/expo-sdk](https://github.com/expo/expo-sdk), or if that's is not possible, then as a secondary option to create `@types/expo` package through the [DefinitelyTyped project](https://github.com/DefinitelyTyped/DefinitelyTyped).
+The ultimate goal is to get the definitions merged into to [expo/expo-sdk](https://github.com/expo/expo-sdk), or if that's is not possible, then as a secondary option to create the `@types/expo` package through the [DefinitelyTyped project](https://github.com/DefinitelyTyped/DefinitelyTyped).
 I do however believe that the quality of the type defintions have to be better before any of these paths are persued.

 Here's a lit of the APIs provided by Expo, with a checkmark for the few, that have been tested.